Real Estate Prices and Overview

 Notable & Unique: Real Estate

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 22.19 residents per square mile, Long Branch / Clayton is less crowded than 94.4% of all U.S. neighborhoods.
+Unpopulated, and rural, the Long Branch / Clayton neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 94.4% of the neighborhoods in America.
 One of the notable things about Long Branch / Clayton is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Notable & Unique: Occupations